Sonthi Boonyaratglin: Resignation from CNS, entry into politics

 Coup-supporter Suriyasai Katasila of the People's Alliance for Democracy suggested that Sonthi skip the next post-election and wait for the one after it, if he is keen about entering politics.
 Fellow coup-supporter Chamlong Srimuang, whose 1992 protests against Prime Minister Suchinda Kraprayoon led to the coup-leader's downfall, declined to state his views on Sonthi's future political role.
 CNS sources claimed that as of July 2007, Sonthi had not made a decision about whether or not to run in the next election.

 The Prime Minister's Office Minister defended Sonthi's right to formally enter politics.
 "Whether or not it is appropriate for him to contest the [next] general election is open to criticism, which, of course, has nothing to do with his right to run.
 If people consider it inappropriate, they will not vote for him or his party," the Minister said.

 In the months prior to July 2007, Sonthi co-chaired meetings of the Thai Cabinet, alongside Prime Minister Surayud Chulanont.
 He also travelled to the provinces to convince local officials to cut links with Thaksin Shinawatra and anti-junta politicians, telling them they would be treated better under his rule.
 Sources claimed that Sonthi was planning to run for Parliament in the next election, representing Lopburi.
 General Pallop Pinmanee, Sonthi's advisor and director of the Internal Security Operations Command (ISOC) was charged with building a support base for Gen Sonthi in Lopburi.
 ISOC staff were also sent to Northern and Northeastern provinces, political strongholds of Thaksin's Thai Rak Thai party, to persuade local politicians to defect from Thai Rak Thai and join political parties backed by the military.

-Sonthi resigned as commander-in-chief of the Royal Thai Army on September 30, 2007.
+Sonthi resigned as commander-in-chief of the Royal Thai Army on 30 September 2007.
 He was succeeded by General Anupong Paochinda.
-Sonthi resigned as chairman of the Council for National Security on October 1, 2007.
+Sonthi resigned as chairman of the Council for National Security on 1 October 2007.
 He was succeeded as CNS chairman by Air Chief Marshal Chalit Pukbhasuk, the commander-in-chief of the Royal Thai Air Force.
 Sonthi accepted a post in the cabinet of Prime Minister Surayud Chulanont as deputy prime minister in charge of security.

 Personal life

 Sonthi has two concurrent wives.
 He registered to marry his first wife, Sukanya, when he was a lieutenant and registered to a second wife, Piyada, when he was a captain.
 He currently lives with both women.
 Bigamy is illegal in Thailand, and is punishable with a jail term.
 However, Interior Minister Aree Wongsaraya defended Sonthi, claiming that it was a personal matter.
 He boasted that he himself had six wives.

-Sonthi is Muslim and of partial Persian lineage.
+Sonthi is Shia Muslim and of partial Persian lineage.
 His ancestor, Sheikh Ahmad Qomi, was an Iranian expatriate trader who lived in Thailand for 26 years.
 Many Thais, including those from the Bunnag and Ahmadchula families trace their ancestry back to him.
 In addition, he was also of Mon descent from his mother.